Skip to main content

 Tanna Coffee

-Coffee grown in rich volcanic soils of Tanna Island, famous for its rich and smooth flavor.
-Becoming a specialty export.
+Coffee grown in the volcanic soils of Tanna Island, known for a smooth, full-bodied cup.
+It is increasingly sold as a specialty export.

 coffeeHot